DDMAL/aruspix/README.md

 * Create two directories within the wxWidgets directory: osx-static, osx-static-debug.
 * In the osx-static-debug directory run the following commands to compile for debug mode:

+NOTE: this was tested with xcode 4.3, with command line tools installed (or wx will not compile).

 Configure command:

 	./configure CFLAGS=-arch i386 CXXFLAGS=-arch i386 CPPFLAGS=-arch